shauryashaurya/tutorial-x.509certificates-mongo/README.md

 `openssl req -x509 -new -extensions v3_ca -key myPrivate.key -days 1000 -out my.crt`

 The system will ask you to enter the passphrase for the key (which is `1234` if you used the same one as me) and then ask a bunch of questions to make the certificate.
-The values that you enter here are combined to create the "Distinguished Name" of your certificate. *Remember these values.*
+The values that you enter here are combined to create the "**Distinguished Name**" of your certificate. *Remember these values.*

 ![image alt text](image_7.png)